 Here is what you need

 - Green beans.
-You can use fresh or frozen green beans.ย To use fresh beans, first wash them in plenty of water and drain them well.
-Then, trim both ends.ย
+You can use fresh or frozen green beans.
+To use fresh beans, first wash them in plenty of water and drain them well.
+Then, trim both ends.
+The frozen green beans can go right into the pot without thawing.

 - Baby potatoes.
 They are optional.
 You opt out of using potatoes.
 Instead of baby ones, you can use regular potatoes, any kind.